mlochbaum/BQN/doc/oop.md

       Push¨ 𝕩
     }

 A stack is a particularly simple class to make because its state can be represented efficiently as a BQN value.
-Other data structures don't allow this, and will often require an extra `Node` class when they are implemented—see `MakeQueue` below.
+Other data structures don't allow this, and will often require an extra `Node` class in an implementation—see `MakeQueue` below.

 ## Mutability